 With over 36 years of collective experience, the Las Vegas uncontested divorce lawyers at Mills & Anderson are particularly knowledgeable in all aspects of family and divorce law, including uncontested and contested divorce, alimony, child custody, and child support.
-We have successfully represented both male and female clients in Las Vegas, Boulder City, Henderson, Mesquite, and other cities within Clark County, Nevada.
+Our Las Vegas uncontested divorce attorneys have successfully represented both male and female clients in Las Vegas, Boulder City, Henderson, Mesquite, and other cities within Clark County, Nevada.
 Contact (702) 386-0030 or submit an online form to schedule your consultation today.
 All consultations are completely confidential.

 Frequently Asked Questions

 - What is an Uncontested Divorce?

 - Who Can Get an Uncontested Divorce in Nevada?

 - divorce/uncontested-divorce/What are the Grounds for Divorce in Nevada?